PenKK/MIDIA/README.md

 - As a user, I want to be able to move the position of a block so that I can change when the notes inside play.
 - As a user, I want to be able to modify an existing note on a block by changing its pitch, velocity, or timing so that I can make adjustments to my composition.
 - As a user, I want to be able to delete tracks, blocks, and notes from my project so that I can remove elements I no longer need.
+- As a user, I want to specify tempo so that I can change the speed of my project
+- As a user, I want to be able to control playback of my project so that I can start and stop where I want to on the timeline